-Absences: Students are expected to be present each day for every period including homeroom.
+Absences: Students are expected to be present each day for every period.
 If a student must be absent, a parent or guardian is required, by law, to inform the Academy Principal's Office.
 The safety of our students is of utmost concern.
 If notification of an absence is not received by 9:00 a.m., an attempt will be made to contact the parent or guardian.
 Failure to provide proper notification of an absence before 9:00 a.m. on the day of the absence may result in an unexcused absence.

 If an absence remains unverified, a note stating the reason for the absence, the date of the absence, with a parent or guardian signature is required upon the students return to school.
 Failure to present this note may result in disciplinary action.
+Students must be present for at least half of their classes if they wish to attend or participate in any extracurricular activities.